 - At landing, to the immigration officer.

-- After landing, either using this webform, or by phone at 1-888-242-2100 (only inside Canada, Monday to Friday, 8 AM to 4 PM).
+- After landing by phone at 1-888-242-2100 (only inside Canada, Monday to Friday, 8 AM to 4 PM).